-Therefore, having the speaker’s impedance much higher than the actual output impedance of the connected amplifier is a sought after proposition.
+Therefore, having the speaker’s impedance much higher than the actual output impedance of the connected amplifier is a sought-after proposition.
 It improves signal transfer and improves efficiency.

 This aligns nicely with damping factor.
-Before I stated that a damping factor above 20 should be strived for.
+Before, I stated that a damping factor above 20 should be strived for.
 Some would argue that a DF above 10 is more than enough.

 Damping Factor & System Q

-In this section, we’ll discuss damping factor; the Q values of a system, and the overall damping of a system.
+In this section, we’ll discuss damping factor, the Q values of a system, and the overall damping of a system.

 The purpose of this section is to show that, while higher damping factors are generally thought of as better, there is a point at which increasing damping factor has little to do with improving system damping and speaker control and becomes more of a marketing ploy.

 Technically, Q is the ratio of the motional impedance to losses at the resonant frequency of the speaker driver.
-Since damping is most important at resonance frequency, Q is a good value to use in our calculations of how damping factor affects the amplifier-loudspeaker system.
+Since damping is most important at the resonance frequency, Q is a good value to use in our calculations of how the damping factor affects the amplifier-loudspeaker system.